 - In the 1979 TV series Salvage 1, monohydrazine was used to solve any number of problems, from fueling a rocket to restarting oil wells.

-- It's even the go to choice when you want to do a one shot overloaded weapon attack.
+- More to the point, the Main Deflector Array has been used to do just about everything.
+It's even the go-to choice when you want to do a one-shot overloaded weapon attack.
 It does more damage than the actual weapons would.

-- The zat guns too, although in this case it may be a subversion since they just kind of lost an ability.
+- The zat guns too, although in this case, it may be a subversion since they just kind of lost an ability.
 The rule at the beginning of the TV series was: first hit stuns, second hit kills, third hit disintegrates.
 It was an excuse to get rid of any inconvenient bodies that they didn't want to keep track of.
 The creative team eventually decided it was stupid and the ability just kind of vanished.
-This was lampshaded in 100th episode Wormhole X-Treme!.
+This was lampshaded in the 100th episode Wormhole X-Treme!.